xojoc/cleanurl/README.md

 # cleanurl
-Removes clutter from URLs and returns a canonicalized version
+Remove clutter from URLs and return a canonicalized version

 # Install
 ```